-Students who consult in advance with an instructor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension just one time throughout the course with no penalty.
-However, if a second excuse will be granted for late assignments, half of the mark assigned for this particular work will be deducted.
+Students who consult IN ADVANCE with an instructor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension just one time throughout the course with no penalty.
+However,, if a second excuse is granted for late assignment, half the mark assigned for this particular work will be deducted.
 Otherwise, all assignments should be handed in on the stated deadline.
 Any assignment not handed-in in time or unexcused late assignments will not be given any marks.
-Late excuses will not be accepted for any reason.
+Late excuses will NOT be accepted for any reason.